mispy-archive/dropblame/README.md

 `drop blame /path/to/Dropbox/file`

-Other arguments will be passed to git blame.
+Any additional arguments will be passed to git blame.
 First time you run this you will be asked for configuration details to connect to Dropbox, which will be stored in ~/.dropblame/config.